andydandy74/ClockworkForDynamo/README.md

 #Migration to 0.7.x#

-I have recently started migrating the packages to 0.7.x You can track the progress [here](https://github.com/CAAD-RWTH/DynamoSamples/tree/master/migration).
+I have recently started migrating the packages to 0.7.x You can track the progress in [this LibreOffice spreadsheet](https://github.com/CAAD-RWTH/DynamoSamples/tree/master/migration/PackageMigration.ods).
 I will probably not publish the upgraded packages to the package manager any time soon, but you can download them from this repository.
 Should you need an upgraded version of a particular package, you can suggest it [here](https://github.com/CAAD-RWTH/DynamoSamples/issues) - I will try to provide it if time permits.